 First glue the 608 bearing to the center of the Inner ring and the two 624 bearings to their proper location in the Middle ring.
 Then attach the 4mm cap screw from the outside of the Outer ring to the Middle ring.
 On each side of a ring there should be a washer.
 It should be as follows: cap head, washer, outer ring, washer, nut, nut, washer, 624 bearing, washer and finally the nut.

 Now attach the Middle ring to the Inner ring by using 4mm cap screw, washer, middle ring, washer, nut.

 Adjust as necessary to get good movement.

 Give a Shout Out

 Gimbal for a SteadiCam by rhmorrison is licensed under the Public Domain license.

-We're sure rhmorrison would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure rhmorrison would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).